openforcefield/smirnoff99Frosst/README.md

 - [Version 1.0.7](https://dx.doi.org/10.5281/zenodo.1186466): Add hydroxyl hydrogen radii (as per SMIRNOFF initial paper); remove generics with pure wildcards (not even elemental types).

 **Not yet in a version**:
+- Fixed the bond parameter between hydrogen and divalent carbons as documented in [issue #81](https://github.com/openforcefield/smirnoff99Frosst/issues/81).

 ## Contributors